TheAlphaSchoolSystemPTYLTD/deep-linking/README.md

 **Errors**

 Any error encountered during the Deep Link redirect attempt will send the user to the Product Home screen.
-A corresponding entry with error details will be found the TASS.web exception log.
+A corresponding entry with error details will be found in the TASS.web exception log.